Loading image...Kiro

 > /compact

 Condenses the conversation history while preserving key information, useful when approaching context limits.
+The AI creates a summary of the conversation so far and replaces the message history with this summary, freeing up tokens in your context window.

 /paste

-Paste an image from clipboard.
+Paste an image from your clipboard into the conversation.

 bash